rhomobile/rhomobile-docs/eb/en/edge/guide/debuggingjs.md

         ![img](images/debugging/weinre-extension-included-return-value.png)
     </div>
 </div>
+ -->  <!-- Not sure how this is done in EB -->

 ### Other Tabs in Debugger UI
 ![img](images/debugging/weinre-tabs.png)
 There are a few other tabs that we have seen in the debugger UI that I should briefly mention.

 #### Network Tab
 This tab is great for inspecting what files the application is obtaining from the 'server'.
-Remember that when building a RhoMobile application, the 'server' is normally running on the device as well.
-However it is still important to inspect this as unnecessary processing of JavaScript or CSS files may be giving your application a lag that you may not have noticed while running the app in RhoSimulator.
+Remember that when building an EB application, the 'server' is normally running on the device as well.
+However it is still important to inspect this as unnecessary processing of JavaScript or CSS files may be giving your application a lag that you may not have noticed while running the app in an emulator.
 There are many resources on the internet that describe using this tab in detail either in the context of Weinre or Chrome Dev Tools.
 Be sure to be aware of how to use this useful resource when optimizing your application.

 #### TimeLine Tab
 This tab is great for inspecting front-end UI or DOM performance.
 Each action in your user interface will be displayed and you can inspect for bottle necks in rendering, or other areas.
 Again there are many resources on the web that discuss this feature.
 We also did a full [webinar](https://developer.motorolasolutions.com/docs/DOC-1661) on the topic for detecting Reflows and the usual CSS suspects for performance hits on devices.
 Be sure to get familiar with these concepts and include them in your routine for application optimization.